wrkode/terraform-libvirt/README.md

 * Prior to running this terraform:
  -  DNS records need to be created to point at the Loadbalancer IP addresse and for the VMs to be created, defined in the variables `domain_lb_ip` & `domain_node_ip[index]`.

- -  The VM template used must have the `cloud-init installed`:
+ -  The VM image used must have the `cloud-init installed`.

 # Instructions